redhat-best-practices-for-k8s/test-network-function/README.md

 ### operator tests

-Currently, the `operator` test spec is limited to a single test case called `OPERATOR_STATUS`.  `OPERATOR_STATUS` just checks that the `CSV` corresponding to the CNF Operator is properly installed.
+Currently, the `operator` test spec is limited to two test cases called `OPERATOR_STATUS`.  `OPERATOR_STATUS` checks that the `CSV` corresponding to the CNF Operator is properly installed and operator `Subscription` is available.

 In the future, tests surrounding `Operational Lifecycle Management` will be added.